frotrest/evaShop/README.md

 # EvaShop — spectacular shop
-**EvaShop** is a qualitative, interactive website of the internet shop, designed with an accent on the clear user's inferface, high-perfomance and smooth customer's experience.
+**EvaShop** is a qualitative, interactive website of the eCommerce shop, designed with an accent on the clear user's inferface, high-perfomance and smooth customer's experience.

 ---